 For the lme4 models, it is also possible to visualize the fitted regression models predictors using the effects R package (Fox & Weisberg, 2019).
 This package allows visualizing of complex interactions of predictions, for which a straight forward interpretation of estimations is not possible.
 Although the present analysis is based on one effect - SYLLABLES - it may be also useful to visualize the fitted dependencies.
 For example, it is possible to show the original SYLLABLES logarithmic structure, which was made at the plots below.
-Plots Na-b shows the predictor effects of SYLLABLES.
+Plots 12a-b shows the predictor effects of SYLLABLES.

-Plot Na.
+Plot 12a.
 Predictor effect of Model 3.